yoannbouet/SortingData/README.md

-# Sorting Data
+# SortingData Project

 Sort words, lines and numbers via file or CL input.

-From the Kotlin Basics course on Hyperskill.org.
+From the Kotlin Basics track on Hyperskill.org.

 https://hyperskill.org/tracks/18